 You should start house training as soon as you get your puppy.

 It’s a long process, so be consistent and have patience.
-When potty training your dog, take your Chihuahua puppy out very frequently – about every two hours or so.
+When potty training your chihuahua, take your puppy out very frequently – about every two hours or so.
 They should also be taken out right away in the morning, during and after playtime, and after they eat and drink.

 Puppies tend to like to chew for most of their first year.